Payment systems

 Similar to Stripe, PayPal pricing is limited to transaction fees.
 The company doesn’t charge any monthly fees or additional charges for account inactivity.

-So, is Stripe better than PayPal in terms of pricing?
+So, does Stripe stand against PayPal in terms of pricing?
 As you can see when looking at Stripe fees vs. PayPal, they are fairly comparable.
 However, it is also obvious that in most cases, Stripe is a more affordable option for merchants that mainly rely on selling online.
 At the same time, PayPal has lower fees for in-person transactions, so it all depends on the nature of your business.

 Conclusion

-If you want to go a step further and add more customization to the checkout process of your business, Stripe is the way to go.
-For high-quality payment customization, It is best to have a developer on your team who will be able to get the most out of all the opportunities this service offers.
-With Stripe, you will be able to create a checkout process that will be perfectly aligned with your business needs.
+If you want to go a step further and add more customization to your business's checkout process, Stripe is the way to go.
+For high-quality payment customization, it is best to have a developer on your team who will be able to get the most out of all the opportunities this service offers.
+With Stripe, you can create a checkout process that will be perfectly aligned with your business needs.